 Regular pavement maintenance is critical in maintaining pavement performance over a period of several years.
 All cracks that develop in asphalt pavements should be regularly sealed.
 Areas of moderate to severe fatigue cracking (also known as alligator cracking) should be sawcut and removed.
 The underlying base should be checked for contamination or loss of support and any insufficiencies fixed or removed and the entire area patched.
 All cracks that develop in concrete pavements should be routed and sealed regularly.
 Joints in concrete pavements should be maintained to reduce the influx of incompressible materials that restrain joint movement and cause spalling and/or cracking.
-Other typical maintenance techniques should be followed as required.
+Other typical TxDOT or City of San Antonio/New Braunfels maintenance techniques should be followed as required.